Pumpkin management in the final stretch

 Picking and marketing

 Remember, “Volume sells.”
-People are attracted to large displays, so keep them well stocked.
+People are attracted to large displays, so keep them well stocked and remove rotting pumpkins as soon as you see them.
 Especially make sure to have displays in great shape for the weekend.
 This is even more critical if the weather is expected to be nice.
 There is a direct correlation between nice weekend weather in October and pumpkin sales.
 You will have left overs come Nov.
 1 when the price drops.
 Just consider that as one of the costs of doing business.

 The overriding message in this article is to not get the urge to go into coasting mode for the next four weeks.
 You have brought your pumpkins through a lot over the past four months, to give up now might mean the difference between a good year and a great year.